lameproject/lame/trunk/lame/vc_solution/README.vs2019.txt

 As described above, you can also use the Property Manager view to change the values.

+Note that when compiling for the x64 platform, you have to use the 64-bit version of libsndfile.
+Alternatively you can use the `HaveLibsndfile` as is (the default value is `.\libsndfile\$(Platform)\`) and extract the zip archives for 32-bit and 64-bit into the "vc_solution\libsndfile\Win32\" and "vc_solution\libsndfile\x64\" folders.

 ### mpg123

 From LAME version 3.100.1 on, LAME supports decoding using the external mpg123 library, which is a mature fork of the internally used mpglib library.
-The latest binaries for Win32 are available here: https://mpg123.de/
+The latest binaries for Win32 and x64 are available here: https://mpg123.de/

 Open the file "lame/vc_solution/vs2019_libmpg123_config.props" and edit the